Pindad Komodo

-The Pindad Komodo or Pindad Dragon for export markets is a 4x4 light armored car developed and produced by Pindad.
+The Pindad Komodo is a 4x4 light armored car developed and produced by Pindad.
 The vehicle was developed after Indonesian president Susilo Bambang Yudhoyono made a visit to Pindad's main office and asked them to create an indigenous tactical vehicle in order to serve the needs of the Indonesian police and military as an alternative to other 4x4 tactical vehicles such as the Humvee as a personal challenge to the company.
 The vehicle was given its present name by President Yudhoyono after it was unveiled to the public at the 2012 Indo Defence Expo and Forum in Jakarta, Indonesia so that the Komodo can have a strong impression "in any combat field and could bring glory for Indonesia", especially since the Komodo dragon is an endemic animal native to Indonesia.

 Its design features are made similar to the Renault Sherpa Light Scout family, which is also used by Indonesia.
 The Komodo's external designs also resembles the Humvee.

-The Komodo tactical vehicles are slowly being adopted into Indonesian police and military service, which started after the vehicles made its public debut at Indodefence 2012.
-Production of these vehicles are seen to be a major shift by Pindad to move into the protected mobility domain in a cost-effective manner by the government by producing the Komodo on Indonesian soil.
+The Komodo tactical vehicles are slowly being adopted into Indonesian police and military service, which started after the vehicles made their public debut at Indodefence 2012.
+Production of these vehicles is seen to be a major shift by Pindad to move into the protected mobility domain in a cost-effective manner by the government by producing the Komodo on Indonesian soil.